Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 # Digital Twins Samples

-You can explore azure digital twin APIs (using the SDK) using the samples project.
+You can explore azure digital twin APIs (using the client library) using the samples project.

 Sample project demonstrates the following:

+- Instantiate the client
-* Create, get, and decommission models
+- Create, get, and decommission models
-* Create, query, and delete a Digital Twin
+- Create, query, and delete a digital twin
-* Get and update components for a Digital Twin
+- Get and update components for a digital twin
-* Create, get, and delete relationships between Digital Twins
+- Create, get, and delete relationships between digital twins
-* Create, get, and delete event routes for Digital Twin
+- Create, get, and delete event routes for digital twin
-* Publish telemetry messages to a Digital Twin and Digital Twin component
+- Publish telemetry messages to a digital twin and digital twin component

 ## Creating the digital twins client